Are The Bible Teachings and HypnoBirthing Complementary?

 The protocols in the world of animal husbandry to protect an offspring at the time of birth—no strangers, dimmed lights, freedom of movement, familiar environment, unlimited nourishment, respectful quiet, no disruptions—are done without hesitation because to do otherwise invites “unexplained distress” or sudden demise of the offspring.
 Keep Reading

-Sometimes this question of what to wear in labor comes up in my hypnobirthing class.
-I often suggest that women watch to see what women wore in the videos – hospital gowns, bra tops, towels, big t-shirts, bath robes, nothing at all, or whatever appeals at the time… And when I think back on my own three labours, I realized that I wore all of the clothing on the above list at various times.
+Sometimes the question of what to wear in labour comes up in my birthing class.
+I often suggest that women watch to see what women wore in the videos and keep this in mind when planning.
 Keep Reading

 Growing a baby can be exciting, tiring and overwhelming all at the same time. – – – >> If you’re ready to stop worrying and start building the relaxed conscious mindset that will set you up for a positive birth experience, simply click here, and get the guide today.